Gender and Race Pay Gap Report

 Gender Pay Gap Report - Summary

-When breaking down the mean gap further between Care & Support and Office staff, the gap for C&S is +12% and for Office 9.5% - again, this evidences a decrease compared to the previous year (in 2022 the gap was 12.2% for Office and +3.8% for C&S).
+When breaking down the mean gap further between Care & Support and Office staff, the gap for C&S is +3.4% and for Office 9.2%.
+Office has seen a decrease this year (in 2023, the gap was 9.5% for Office).

 Pay Quartiles By Gender